Book summary: Skin in the game by Nassim Nicolas Taleb

 - Survival comes first; truth, understanding, and science later.

-- A good political system is judged not by whether it makes sense but whether it works.
+- A sound political system is judged not by whether it makes sense, but whether it works.

-- The ensemble analysis of a system cannot simply be applied to a single person if the outcomes include ruin.
-A person playing Russian roulette has 83% chance of making money but a person who plays it repeatedly is bound to die, the payoff is not computable.
+- The ensemble analysis of a system cannot merely be applied to a single person if the outcomes include ruin.
+A person playing Russian roulette has an 83% chance of making money, but a person who plays it repeatedly is bound to die, the payoff is not computable.